-Effective July 2, UCF will create two new colleges – one focused on health professions and sciences and the other on community innovation and education – and one new interdisciplinary, inter-college school focused on communication and media.
+On July 2, UCF launched two new colleges – one focused on health professions and sciences and the other on community innovation and education – and one new interdisciplinary, inter-college school focused on communication and media.

 Learn about the new colleges and schools.